open-telemetry/semantic-conventions/docs/attributes-registry/messaging.md

 | <a id="messaging-kafka-message-tombstone" href="#messaging-kafka-message-tombstone">`messaging.kafka.message.tombstone`</a> | boolean | A boolean that is true if the message is a tombstone. |  | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | <a id="messaging-kafka-offset" href="#messaging-kafka-offset">`messaging.kafka.offset`</a> | int | The offset of a record in the corresponding Kafka partition. | `42` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

-**[10]:** If the key type is not string, it's string representation has to be supplied for the attribute.
+**[10] `messaging.kafka.message.key`:** If the key type is not string, it's string representation has to be supplied for the attribute.
 If the key has no unambiguous, canonical string form, don't include its value.

 ## RabbitMQ Attributes